The Work.

 I have loved jazz since childhood — my father's friend playing on my sister's upright piano in our tiny apartment in Russia.
 But this was different.
 This was seeing something in another human being that they themselves might not have known was visible.

-Not long after, I went on a meditation retreat.
+In 2022 I went on a meditation retreat.
 And I took a photograph of myself.

 What I saw in that image stopped me.
 The same experience I had had on the floor of the jazz club — only this time, it was in my own face.